 A First-Person Journey Through the New Royal Mansour

 I landed expecting a polished restoration.
-What I found was something far more deliberate: a 23-story tribute to a city that refuses to stand still.
+What I found was something far more deliberate: a 23-storey tribute to a city that refuses to stand still.

 Arrival: Where the Past Learns to Breathe Again